Skip to content

 A bounced email occurs when an ESP can’t deliver an email to the recipient’s inbox and returns the email to you.
 This can happen for many reasons.
 Regardless of the cause, they can negatively impact your sender reputation, deliverability, and overall marketing success.

-Understanding the different types of bounces—soft and hard bounces—and their implications will be valuable for your email marketing campaigns.
+Understanding the different types of bounces—soft and hard bounces—and their implications is valuable when using email software like SendGrid for your campaigns.

 Soft bounces